LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Description.rst

       retval = SUNTimestepHeuristics_SetMinReduction(H, 1.0e-2);

-.. c:function::int SUNTimestepHeuristics_SetMaxEFailGrowth(SUNTimestepHeuristics H, realtype etamxf)
+.. c:function::int SUNTimestepHeuristics_SetMaxEFailGrowth(SUNTimestepHeuristics H, sunrealtype etamxf)

    Function to set an upper bound for the stepsize adjustment factor following a temporal error failure (once at least *small_nef* failures have occurred, see